Meduzz/fuck.js/README.md

 #### TextAttribute

 A textAttribute would be id="asdf" or value="asdf", there are shortcuts for a couple of these in the Attributes trait.
 But there's also a method to generate anything you might need in there through `attribute(key:String, value:String):Attribute`

+#### EventAttribute

+The other type of attribute is for events, like onclick.
+It combines the `on("click", trigger(Click))` method with the trigger method of the EventHandler trait.

 ## Example